YueZhu95/Intelligent-Traffic-Light-via-Reinforcement-Learning/README.md

 ![image](https://github.com/YueZhu95/Intelligent-Traffic-Light-via-Reinforcement-Learning/blob/main/ppo_vari_gif.gif)

 ### Environment disturbances

+The environment disturbance is due to the occurrence of traffic collisions.
+A traffic collision stays for 300 seconds, then the vehicles involved in the crash are removed and have no further impact on the traffic flow.

 Policy A
 The fourth car on the outside lane of the incoming east road has the accident.
 ![image](https://github.com/YueZhu95/Intelligent-Traffic-Light-via-Reinforcement-Learning/blob/main/PA_inc_gif.gif)